Hill Workouts Guide + Sample Workouts

 hill-workouts

-Hill workouts will make you a stronger runner.
+Hill workouts offer many benefits.
 Photos by Marques Jackson Photography.

 If you’re a runner, hill workouts may not be your fave, but they have so many benefits — from stronger legs to better running form and a faster race pace.
 Running hills even strengthens your core.
 Hill workouts are a great power-building workout.
 In this guide, I’ll break down the benefits of hill workouts as well as offer my tips as a running coach on how to do your own hill training.
 As with other forms of running workouts, hill workouts are hugely adaptable so you can structure them to suit your running goals and fitness level.